Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_android_java/iot_certification_android_java.md

 4. Send us clear instructions of how to run this sample with your hardware (explicitly highlighting the new steps for customers).

-    As a guideline on how the instructions should look please refer the examples published on GitHub repository [here](<https://github.com/Azure/azure-iot-sdks/tree/master/doc/get_started>).

 <a name="Step_4_2"></a>
 ## 4.2 Share with the Azure IoT Certification team